Kalyana Sougandhikam (1996 film): Plot

 Jayadeva Sharma hails from an aristocratic Brahmin family.
-However his family's fortunes disappear as his parents die and he is fostered by a goldsmith.
-Eventually he is betrayed by his friend Ananthapadmanabhan, a man who he thinks is Aathira's boyfriend.
-To get his money back, he disguises as a sage with the help of his friends Hariprasad, Bahuleyan and Premadasan and gets into the house of Aathira's grandfather, Kunnamanagalam Neelakantan Vaidyar as a guest.
+However, his family's fortunes disappear as his parents die, and he is fostered by a goldsmith.
+Eventually, he is betrayed by his friend, Ananthapadmanabhan, a man who he thinks is Aathira's boyfriend.
+To get his money back, he disguises himself as a sage with the help of his friends, Hariprasad, Bahuleyan, and Premadasan and gets into the house of Aathira's grandfather, Kunnamanagalam Neelakantan Vaidyar, as a guest.

-Jayadevan's and Aathira's friendship blooms after he saves her from Balagopalan, who is a cousin of her.
-Premadasan end up falling in love with Vasumathi who is also a cousin of Aathira.
+Jayadevan and Aathira's friendship blooms after he saves her from Balagopalan, who is a cousin of her.
+Premadasan ends up falling in love with Vasumathi who is also a cousin of Aathira.
 Near the climax on Aathira's wedding day, Jayadevan is held hostage by Ananthapadmanabhan and is saved by Premadasan.
-At the end Aathira's fiancé is caught and Aathira and Jayadevan unites.
+In the end, Aathira's fiancé is caught, and Aathira and Jayadevan unite.